dortania/vanilla-laptop-guide-legacy/preparations/online-installer.md

     * Otherwise, right click the partition on the USB and click `Format` and set it to FAT32.
     ![Disk Management right click menu](/images/preparations/DiskManagement.jpg)
 4. In File Explorer, go to your USB and create a new folder at the root called `com.apple.recovery.boot`.
-5. Again in File Explorer, find the .pkg downloaded by GibMacOS under `macOS Downloads` in the gibMacOS folder.
+5. Again in File Explorer, find the .pkg downloaded by gibMacOS under `macOS Downloads` in the gibMacOS folder.
 6. Open the .pkg by right clicking and going under 7-Zip -> Open Archive
     ![7-Zip right click menu](/images/preparations/7zipWinders.jpg)
 7. Open RecoveryHDMeta.dmg (or similar named dmg) then open the folder contained.